 Responsible Budget Coalition

 As a lead partner in the Responsible Budget Coalition (RBC), CCH recognizes that a budget reflects government priorities.
-RBC partners continued to advocate for graduated income tax rates based on income earned that are fairer and create the revenue needed by public schools, human services, public safety and health care.
+More than 300 RBC partners advocate for graduated income tax rates based on income earned, a more fair method that creates the revenue needed for public schools, human services, public safety and health care.